-- Continue to the end of the car park and you will arrive at a wooden five bar gate indicated with a red cross painted on the hanging post (point B).
+- At the end of the car park you will arrive at a wooden five bar gate indicated with a red cross painted on the hanging post (point B).

 - Walk around the gate and continue along the track for 615 metres where the track diagonally crosses another (point C).